 Hospitals, Providers, and Insurers Are Not One Coordinated System

-After a serious crash, treatment, billing, insurance, liens, and collection activity can look coordinated from the outside.
+After a serious crash, treatment, billing, insurance, liens, reimbursement, and collection activity can look coordinated from the outside.
 In practice, they often move on separate tracks with separate incentives.
-This episode explains why the patient must map those tracks early instead of assuming one institution is protecting the whole picture.
+This episode explains why patients must map those tracks early instead of assuming one institution is protecting the whole picture.

-After a serious crash, people often assume that the hospital, the doctors, the ambulance provider, the health insurer, and the auto insurer will eventually sort things out among themselves.
-That assumption feels natural because the patient experiences one injury event.
-But the institutions usually do not process the event as one unified problem. fileciteturn39file0
+After a serious crash, people often assume that the hospital, doctors, ambulance provider, health insurer, auto insurer, and billing offices will eventually sort things out among themselves.
+That assumption feels natural because the patient experienced one injury event.
+But the institutions usually do not process the event as one unified problem.

 Why people assume the system is coordinated